Bookmark with: What are these?

 Transatel.
 Multi-country virtual operator.
 Mainly for business.
 Rents its network from Bouygues.

 Virgin Mobile.
 Richard Branson expands in France.
 Rents its network from Orange.
-Virgin has interesting prices for low consumption users.
+Virgin has interesting prices for low consumption users, but not as cheap as Sim+ and Prixtel for very low consumption.

 Zéro Forfait.
 Rents its network from SFR.